2nd PC Patterns

 One assumption that the guide makes is that the player will do his or her first PC with either the Perfect Clear Opener or Grace System, as these are widely used patterns for the 1st PC in real matches with a good PC chance (80%).
 There are only certain combinations of minos that are possible to be left after doing PCs this way, and they can mainly be arranged into ① patterns that have a T and ② patterns without a T.

-We want to emphasize that, while these are very practical patterns that are easy to solve, many of these patterns leave an extra S or Z. This isn't a problem for DPC, but it becomes a problem when you're attempting consecutive PCs.
-Look here for some patterns that JimothyJimothy is working on that can help you save O or T for your 3rd PC.
+While these are very practical patterns that are easy to solve, many of these patterns leave an extra S or Z. This is actually great for DPC, but it becomes a problem when you're attempting consecutive PCs.
+Look at this Google Doc created by Marfung37 for patterns that can help you save O or T for your 3rd PC.

 Generally speaking, you will have a higher chance of PC if you have T left in your 4 pieces due to parity reasons.